Pavin Smith Player Props: Diamondbacks vs. Nationals

 Nationals Pitching Rankings

-- The pitching staff for the Nationals has a collective 7.8 K/9, which ranks 25th in MLB.
+- The pitching staff for the Nationals has a collective 7.9 K/9, which ranks 25th in the league.

-- Nationals pitchers combine to rank 14th in baseball in home runs given up (34 total, 1.1 per game).
+- The Nationals rank 14th in baseball in home runs given up (37 total, 1.1 per game).

-- Gray (2-4 with a 2.67 ERA and 31 strikeouts in 33 2/3 innings pitched) makes the start for the Nationals, his seventh of the season.
+- The Nationals are sending Williams (1-1) to make his seventh start of the season.
+He is 1-1 with a 3.41 ERA and 21 strikeouts through 31 2/3 innings pitched.

-- The righty last appeared on Sunday against the Pittsburgh Pirates, when he threw six innings, allowing one earned run while giving up three hits.
+- In his most recent appearance on Tuesday against the Chicago Cubs, the righty tossed 5 1/3 scoreless innings while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.